-Alternatively, hop on a Willamette Jet Boat or Lunch Sightseeing Cruise.
+Alternatively, get out on the river.
+The top Portland vacation ideas for river activities are a Willamette Jet Boat (which is good, thrilling fun!) or Lunch Sightseeing Cruise.

-Pro Tip: If you are hanging out on the east side of Portland, there are two excellent neighborhood parks: Mount Tabor – and extinct volcano – and Rocky Butte Natural Area – a gorgeous lookout point.
+Pro Tip: If you are hanging out on the east side of Portland, there are two excellent neighborhood parks that you can include in your Portland Itinerary: Mount Tabor – and extinct volcano – and Rocky Butte Natural Area – a gorgeous lookout point.
 Numerous paths weave through forests, around reservoirs and up Mt Tabor and the elevated Rocky Butte Park offering stellar views of Mount Hood.

 Indoor Activities: Portland Museums

-If foul weather keeps you from being outdoors, then consider visiting one of the many fascinating Portland museums.
+If foul weather keeps you from being outdoors during your weekend in Portland, then consider visiting one of the many fascinating Portland museums.
 Top city museums include OMSI (Oregon Museum of Science and Industry), Pittock Mansion (which is located just north of Washington Park and has a phenomenal viewpoint!), Oregon Historical Museum, Portland Art Museum and the bizarre The Freakybutture Peculiarium and Museum.

 Portland Day Trip Options

 Taking a day trip from Portland is a perfect way to see more of the stunning surrounding region.
-Top trips are to waterfalls, wineries, the river gorge and the coast.
+Top day trips to add to a weekend in Portland are waterfalls, wineries, the river gorge and the coast.
 We are featuring a few of the most highly-touted Portland tours.

 Morning Multnomah Falls and Columbia River Gorge Waterfall Tour

-This extremely popular and highly rated tour features the area’s beautiful waterfalls along the scenic byway.
+This extremely popular and highly rated tour features the area’s beautiful waterfalls along the scenic byway – and is perfect to include on a Portland weekend trip.
 A guide offers interesting information about Oregon, while participants get to take in the breathtaking vistas.
 Book your spot!

 Willamette Valley Wine Tasting Tour